superduper/BrightnessMenulet/README.rst

 Features:
 ............

+- Automatic Brightness using built in light sensor
 - Multi-Monitor support (no limit to amount of monitors)!
 - Compatible with OSX 10.8+ (tested only with my Dells)